- Your Business

 So why do these companies fail?
 What are the main problems they are facing?

-In China, competitors can be quite aggressive.
+On E-Commerce in China, competitors can be quite aggressive.
 Aggressive on Price and on Advertising.
 They can copy your best practices super fast.
 Companies will do everything to beat others and attract customers.
 This can include writing fake negative comments about your product or company and positive ones about their own.

 China is saturated with start-ups and already established companies fighting to survive and everybody wants to get rich no matter the cost.